COME HANG OUT IN THE GROUP

 They believe they are the exception to the rule

 Narcissists are exempt from rules less superior people must follow.
 Why would you hold to the same standards you demand of all others?
-For example, while a narcissist may not respond to an email in a reasonable amount of time – or at all – they may become enraged if their email is not attended to within their time frame which they did not bother to communicate.
+For example, while a narcissistic friend may not respond to an email in a reasonable amount of time – or at all – they may become enraged if their email is not attended to within their time frame which they did not bother to communicate.
 I received some incredibly inappropriate and unprofessional communications from my so-called friend when I dared disrespect her this way.
 It didn’t matter that I had other things going on in my life at that moment – for reasons obvious to only her, her needs were the priority.
 We were peers working at the same level, but she treated me as a subordinate – though was far more condescending than any boss for whom I ever worked.

 Remember Glenn Close in Fatal Attraction?
 She told Michael Douglas on the tape he listened to in his car, “I will NOT be ignored!”.
 I don’t believe my colleague has the same degree of mental illness as the character in the movie, but make no mistake, a narcissistic personality is a form of mental illness.